-It is hard to find a single moment that sparked an interest in Medicine.
+It is hard to find a single moment that sparked an interest in medicine.
 Although they were never a conscious influence, the few doctors in my extended family may have inspired the idea.

-When illness hit my immediate family, I saw first hand what an influence good care could have on a patient and those around him.
+When illness hit my immediate family, I saw first hand what an influence good care could have on a patient and those around them.
 So, I thought I too would like to make such a difference to people’s lives, at a time of need, of worry and illness.

 What steps did you take next?